 Years ago, using a physical check was the only way to move money out of a checking account.
-Depositing a payroll check from your employer meant receiving a physical check from them on payday and going to your bank, standing in line, and depositing a check directly with a teller.
+Depositing a payroll check from your employer meant receiving a physical check from them on payday.
+Then, going to your bank, standing in line, and depositing a check directly with a teller.

-Your bank would issue you a checkbook with a number of checks for you to write out to anyone you owed money.
-The bank’s routing number, your individual checking account number, and the check number were encoded on the bottom left portion of the check.
+Your bank or credit union would issue you a checkbook with a number of checks for you to write out to anyone you owed money.
+The bank’s routing number, your checking account number, and the check number were encoded on the bottom left portion of the check.

 You would fill out the name of the receiver, the amount of the check and apply your signature and then deliver the check either physically or through the mail.
-While this is still done today, banks now offer many other ways to transfer money from your checking account to the receiver making things much simpler, faster and safer.
+While this is still done today, banks and credit unions now offer many other ways to transfer money from your checking account to the receiver making things much simpler, faster, and safer.

-When choosing a checking account it’s important to think about how you’re going to use it and determine if the method of transfer and associated fees make sense for you.
+When opening a checking account it’s important to think about how you’re going to use it and determine if the method of transfer and associated fees make sense for you.